 So whether you’re sticking with new years resolutions, trying something different or mixing and matching I’d love to know what tools have helped you become more productive and intentional with your time.
 Let us know in the comments below.

-Wishing you all a wonderfully happy and fulfilled 2019, enjoy!
+Wishing you all a wonderfully happy and fulfilled year ahead, enjoy!